DanEngelbrecht/golongtail/README.md

 \* Ideal time is how fast the data can be downloaded on a 1Gb connection in theory.
 It does not take into account the time to write data to disk.

 \** Longtail uses an (optional) cache to primarily speed up incremental downloads but it also helps with full downloads.
-The cache size contains the downloaded data so it will in this case end up ad 32.1 Gb in size.
+The cache size contains the downloaded data so it will in this case end up at 32.1 Gb in size.
 - *Longtail w/o cache* = no local cache of downloaded blocks
 - *Longtail w/ cache* = local cache of downloaded blocks, starting from empty cache
 - *Longtail w/ primed cache* = local cache of downloaded blocks with all block already cached